đź’°

 • PRAM (Parameter RAM) and NVRAM (Non-Volatile RAM) store small amounts of system settings, such as screen resolution, startup disk preferences, speaker volume, and time zone information.

-These settings persist even after restarting your Mac—but if they become corrupted or misaligned, strange behaviors can occur.
+These settings persist even after restarting your device—but if they become corrupted or misaligned, strange behaviors can occur.

 Common Issues Fixed by Resetting SMC or PRAM/NVRAM